sympy/sympy/doc/src/modules/solvers/solveset.rst

  * The Final solution set obtained is taken intersection with the input domain, and the resultant solution is returned.

-..
-It is not necessary that you give all the steps involved you just need to
-.. give a general overview

 How do we manipulate and return an infinite solution?
 -----------------------------------------------------
-.. solution -> solutions probably

 ..
 You should explain  ImageSet, Intergers and other set classes in the set
 .. question above